lancelot-c/rng-audit/README.md

 ```shell
 forge test
 ```
+The output file is located at `script-outputs/OnlyOutcomes-<RANGE>-<POSITIONS>-<FOUNDRY_FUZZ_RUNS>.txt`.

-The dataset #1 should take approximatively 90 seconds to generate.
+On a regular consumer laptop the dataset #1 should take approximatively 90 seconds to generate.

 ### Parallelization